 Particulars Amount (Rs.)
-Opening balance of unbilled revenue as on 31 St March 2017 XXXX Less: Invoice raised during the period April 2017 to June 2017 (XXXX) Less: Invoice raised during the period July 2017 to March 2018 (XXXX) Add: Unbilled revenue recognized as on 31st March 2018 XXXX Closing balance of unbilled revenue as on 31st March 2018 XXXX
+Opening balance of unbilled revenue as on 31 st March 2017 XXXX Less: Invoice raised during the period April 2017 to June 2017 (XXXX) Less: Invoice raised during the period July 2017 to March 2018 (XXXX) Add: Unbilled revenue recognized as on 31st March 2018 XXXX Closing balance of unbilled revenue as on 31 st March 2018 XXXX

-Another aspect to note in the opening unbilled revenue for the year 2017-18 is to reconcile the same with the transition declaration filed under Section 142(11) in GSTR Form TRAN 01.
-Section 142(11) deals with overlapping transactions or transactions having relevant events in both the erstwhile law and the GST.
+Another very important aspect to note in opening unbilled revenue for the year 2017-18 is to reconcile the same with transition declaration filed under Section 142(11) in GSTR Form TRAN 01.
+Section 142(11) deals with overlapping transactions or transactions having relevant events in both erstwhile law and GST.

-In some situations the unbilled revenue may arise, (Please note that what would appear in SI.
+Having understood the concept of unbilled revenue, some situations in which unbilled revenue may arise (Please note that what would appear in SI.
 No. 5B would only be the transactions for which invoice is raised during July 2017 to March 2018):

 - 1. Representation services provided on 25th of March for which invoice is raised on 5th of April would be recognized as unbilled revenue.
-However, this would not be part of Clause 5B as this transaction is of the period April 2017 to June 2017. - 2.
-IT/ITES services provided for the month of March 2017 for which invoice is raised on 1st of July 2017 as per the terms of contract would be recognized as unbilled revenue. - 3.
-Fixed landline charges for the month of March would be recognized as unbilled revenue to the extent of billing cycle in the subsequent month/quarter. - Rental contract for which billing is on 20th of every month, unbilled revenue would be recognized in the books of accounts as on 31st March to the extent of 11 days of services provided in March. - 5.
-Maintenance contract for which billing is on 5th of the subsequent month, unbilled revenue would be recognized in the books of accounts as on 31st March. - 6.
-Cost incurred as on 31st March towards construction services for which billing would be done on reaching the milestone in September 2017. - 7.
-In the case of cost-plus companies, if any cost is excluded from billing cycle during the financial year and is identified at the time of Audit, it would be booked as unbilled revenue in the books of accounts and invoice would be raised in the month in which it is identified i.e. September or October 2017.
+However, this would not be part of Clause 5B as it is transaction during the period April 2017 to June 2017. - IT/ITES services provided for the month of March 2017 for which invoice is raised on 1st of July 2017 as per the terms of contract would be recognized as unbilled revenue. - 3.
+Fixed landline charges for the month of March would be recognized as unbilled revenue to the extent of billing cycle in subsequent month/quarter. - 4.
+Rental contract for which billing is on 20th of every month, unbilled revenue would be recognized in the books of accounts as on 31st March to the extent of 11 days of services provided in March. - 5.
+Maintenance contract for which billing is on 5th of the subsequent month, unbilled revenue would be recognized in the books of accounts as on 31st March.

+- 6. Cost incurred as on 31st March towards construction services for which billing would be done on reaching the milestone in September 2017. - 7.
+In case of cost-plus companies, if any cost is excluded from billing cycle during the financial year and is identified at the time of Audit, it would be booked as unbilled revenue in the books of accounts and invoice would be raised in the month in which it is identified i.e. September or October 2017.